-Your last cycling day takes you to the sandy beaches of Puerto de Santa María where you can take dip and enjoy the Andalucian sunshine and where there are many restaurants serving delicious fresh fish.
+Your last cycling day takes you to the sandy beaches of Puerto de Santa María where you can take a dip and enjoy the Andalucian sunshine and where there are many restaurants serving delicious fresh fish.
 Then heading south again you reach the impressive city of Cadiz, thought to be the oldest city in western Europe.
 Its monuments and stunning beaches are enough to make any visitor fall in love with it!
 You won't want to leave!
 Finally, beach cycle paths lead you to the fantastic Parador for one last night of luxury, ending your trip on a real high note.

 Day 7: Extra nights in Cádiz or Seville or Departure